 - Face to face communication may also be used as a method of communicating immediate/emergency notifications.

-The District encourages students to provide their cell phone numbers to in order to communicate with them in the event of an emergency.
+The District's primary means of providing a Timely Warning Notice is through the Regroup Mass Notification System.
+The Regroup System will dessiminate an email, text, and phone call to each student and staff member.
+The system relies upon email and phone information provided by the student or staff member.
+The District encourages students and staff member to provide their up to date cell phone numbers to in order to communicate with them in the event of an emergency.
 To provide this important information students can log on to the District’s student portal on WebAdvisor.

 Additionally, information about emergencies and college closures can be found at the District’s website.

-Southwestern Community College District maintains an Emergency Response Plan that outlines responsibilities of campus personnel during emergencies.
+The Southwestern Community College District maintains an Emergency Response Plan that outlines responsibilities of campus personnel during emergencies.
 This plan outlines incident priorities, campus organization, and specific responsibilities of particular units or positions.
-College units are responsible for developing emergency response and continuity of operations plans for their areas and staff.
-Campus emergency management provides resources and guidance for the development of these plans.
+College units are responsible for developing emergency response and continuity of operations plans for their areas and staff members.
 Southwestern College also has a FEMA - approved Hazard Mitigation Plan in the event of a natural disaster.

 The District Emergency Operations Plan can be accessed at: https://www.swccd.edu/modules/showdocument.aspx?documentid=20447